isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div><p>South Bridge Road, 1890s</p></div>
 <div>Lee Kip Lin Collection, National Library Singapore</div>
 </div>
-South Bridge Road has been known by its name since early 1820s before a proper road was even constructed.
-It grew in importance as the link between the town and New Harbour, attracting wholesale and retail merchant traders, godowns, goldsmith shops and other import and export businesses to set up their businesses along this road.
-Being the main street of Chinatown, it was also known as Tua Poh (大坡) among the Chinese.
+South Bridge Road has been known by its name since early 1820s, before a proper road was even constructed.
+It grew in importance as the link between the town and New Harbour, attracting wholesale and retail merchant traders, godowns, goldsmiths and other import and export businesses to set up shop along this road.
+Being the main street of Chinatown, it was also known as _Tua Poh_ (大坡) among the Chinese.
 <p></p>
 <p></p>
 <hr>